 The online version of a very good English to Russian dictionary designed for a Russian-speaking audience.
 Entries are very comprehensive and clear with numerous usage examples.
-Drawbacks: explanatory notes are in Russian; word stress is not marked.
+Drawbacks: explanatory notes are in Russian; there are few tips to help English speakers differentiate between various suggested translations; word stress is not marked.
 Can use together with Smirnitsky.

 Oxford Russian Dictionary

 A respected, extensive standard work.
-If you have a university affiliation, you may be able to access an online version (search your library catalog and look for a link).
-However, I found the presentation of information online somewhat confusing and inconsistent compared to Katzner.
-The online version may be different from the full-fledged hard copy version, which has always been good.
+If you have a university affiliation, you may be able to access an online version (search your library catalog and look for a link), although I’m not sure if this is the same as the full-fledged print version.
 Recent editions give more attention to American English, but British still predominates, which can sometimes cause difficulties.
-Note that “Concise” or “Compact” versions will not be as helpful as the full version.
+I also found the presentation of information online somewhat confusing and inconsistent compared to Katzner.
+Note that “Concise” or “Compact” editions of this dictionary will not be as helpful as the full version.

 The Russian version of Wiktionary.
 This is a Russian-Russian dictionary, so not helpful to beginners for getting word meanings, but it’s a great resource for checking the inflected forms of a word, including all stress shifts.
 Just type the Russian word (in its dictionary form) into the box in the upper right hand corner that says “Поиск” and scroll down to find a helpful table that’s a bit easier to access than the one you get via the English-language Wiktionary.
 For advanced Russian speakers, the word definitions are generally quite reliable and usage examples are provided.